Princess Märtha Louise of Norway

-She is active as a private businesswoman and alternative therapist, and does not carry out official engagements on behalf of the royal house.
-From 2007 to 2018 she led her own alternative therapy center, commonly known in Norway as the "angel school" (engleskolen), which provided training in clairvoyance and communication with angels and communication with the dead.
-She was married to the late writer and visual artist Ari Behn from 2002 to 2017.
-In May 2019 she publicly announced her romantic relationship and professional collaboration with Durek Verrett, a conspiracy theorist and self-described shaman who has served time in prison and who has been characterized by Norwegian media and other critics as a conman.
+Märtha Louise is engaged in alternative therapy and spiritual practices.
+From 2007 to 2018 she led her own alternative therapy centre, commonly known in Norway as the "angel school" (engleskolen), which focused on clairvoyance and communication with angels and communication with the dead.
+She was married to the writer and visual artist Ari Behn from 2002 to 2017.
+In May 2019, she publicly announced her romantic relationship and professional collaboration with Verrett, a conspiracy theorist and self-described shaman who has served time in prison and who has been characterized by Norwegian media and other critics as a conman.
+Verrett was included as one of "20 famous conspiracy theorists" alongside David Icke and Alex Jones in an MSN article in 2024.
+As part of her withdrawal into private professional life, Märtha Louise lost the style "Royal Highness" in 2002.
+While the lesser style of "Highness" is sometimes used informally abroad, she holds no style in Norway itself.